sjev/espro/README.md

 - Device discovery and scanning
 - Logical ↔ physical mapping in TOML
 - Validation and drift detection

-TODO:

-- switch from ip to mac-based mapping.

 **Phase 2: MQTT Bridge**
 - Expose logical devices to MQTT